Bully's Acre, Dublin: History

 There was a graveyard on this spot for over a thousand years.
 The graveyard is believed to hold the graves of some of those killed at the Battle of Clontarf, including a son and grandson of Brian Boru.
 Over time it became more famous as a pauper’s cemetery, as the land was believed to be common ground, and no charges were required for burials.
-But not only paupers were buried here, as many respectable Catholic citizens made use of the land, as after the Reformation there was no official Catholic graveyard in the city.
+But not only paupers were buried here, as many respectable Catholic citizens made use of the land, as after the Reformation there was no official Catholic graveyard in the city until Goldenbridge in 1828.

-On feast-days the cemetery was used for socialising which sometimes got out of hand, resulting in rowdyism and fighting.
+On feast days the cemetery was used for socialising which sometimes got out of hand, resulting in rowdyism and fighting.
 The largest of these was the "pattern" on the feast of St. John (24 June), when thousands trooped through the cemetery to St. John's Well, located across the road from the cemetery.
 Attempts were made by the Roman Catholic clergy on one hand, and the Government on the other, to have these gatherings suppressed, but without success until the 1830s, in the wake of a cholera epidemic.